ksahlin/IsoCon/README.md

 optional arguments:
   -h, --help            show this help message and exit --ccs CCS             BAM/SAM file with CCS sequence predictions.
-  --develop_mode        This will print more information abount workflow and
+  --verbose        This will print more information abount workflow and
                         provide plots of similarity network etc.
   --neighbor_search_depth NEIGHBOR_SEARCH_DEPTH
                         Maximum number of pairwise alignments in search matrix